enzed-hamed/youtube-automation/README.md

 ## Video Downloader
-This is a simple youtube video downloader that asks for the video url and downloads highest quality available in the same folder.
+This is a simple youtube video downloader that asks for the video url and downloads highest quality available in the same folder.<br />
 `python video_downloader.py`

+## Extract Channel Info
+This Script asks for a Youtube channel url, it supports different forms of url.
+It fetches all the information on the channel including total number of views, subscribers, creation date, country, etc. Then it fetches all the statistics and info of all channel's videos.
+Finally Information of channel and Videos are stored in two seperate spreadsheets.<br />
+`python youtube.py`